 Once you understand this, then you can really make a difference as a leader by removing barriers and blockages to effective performance.

-However, you cannot to that from the comfort of your office.
+However, you cannot do this from the comfort of your office.
 You have to be directly connected to the sharp end on a regular basis.
-This is not about a back to the floor event; it’s about systemically changing the notion of corporate leadership.
+This is not about a back to the floor event; it’s about systemically changing the notion of corporate leadership behaviour.

-For some this will require a long hard look at their own leadership style and sphere of influence within the organisation; for others it may be more about creating capacity to make a more effective contribution.
+For some of us this will require a long hard look at our own leadership style and sphere of influence within the organisation.
+For others it may be more about creating capacity to make a more effective contribution.

 So, returning to the question of leadership, next time you walk in to a room be more aware of the impact that you are having, and you will have started your journey towards improving your approach to leadership.improving your approach to leadership.

-We help leaders to purposefully reflect upon their current challenges, and identify practical and pragmatic ways of getting balance back into the demands upon your life, and delivering positive results in life and work.
+DiamondNine help leaders to purposefully reflect upon their current challenges, and identify practical and pragmatic ways of getting balance back into the demands upon your life, and delivering positive results in life and work.
 To find out more about how we can help you why not Contact us